1871fotc/fotc/docs/stories/toowong-identities-2.md

 ## Walter Horatio Wilson (1‑84‑22) and Walter Frederick Wilson (1‑85‑8)

 W. H. Wilson was a member of the Queensland Legislative Council, Minister of Justice, Secretary of Public Instruction, and Postmaster‑General in a varied political career.
 He was a founding member of the Anglican Church in Toowong in 1866 and found time to be elected to the Toowong Shire Council in 1884.
 He was also a Companion of the Order of St Michael and St George.
-He died at his Toowong home, Sherwood Grove, in February 1902, aged 62.
+He died at his Toowong home, *Sherwood Grove*, in February 1902, aged 62.

 Walter F. Wilson, Master of Arts, was elected to the Toowong Shire Council in 1886.
 A member of the Lands Court, Walter F. Wilson died at his home, *[Dovercourt](https://heritage.brisbane.qld.gov.au/heritage-places/1709)*, which still stands, aged 48 in 1911.